xuejin13/Operating-System-340/README.md

 # Operating System Simulator

-This project simulates aspects of operating system with two different priority ready queues using Round Robin, I/O device management, and memory management.
+Terminal project simulates aspects of operating system with two different priority ready queues using Round Robin, I/O device management, and memory management using **C++**.

+#### Comments
+Inputs that are parsed incorrectly are handled however it does not **check if the numerical inputs are valid**.

 ### Steps to run this project:
 ```
 1. make clean